Carpk/ShawnKlein/_posts/2016-05-15-setting-iptables.md

 #### Targets

-We can target an item from the list below, another user defined chain, or an extension.
+We can target an item from the list below, a user defined chain, or an extension.

 <table>
   <tr>